airbnb/chronon/docs/source/authoring_features/DerivedFeatures.md

 ## Internals

+### Online Architecture

+The Spark SQL logic has to be run at service runtime (in the Fetcher) instead of outside of batch or stream processing environments, in order to handle computation across multiple `join_parts`/`external_parts` after those raw features are fetched and computed, therefore it has to be carefully designed to achieve the lowest possible latency impact.

 Since there is no direct API into Spark SQL, we create the scaffolding within Chronon runtime to pull out and manage essential pieces of Spark SQL runtime and re-assemble them to be micro service friendly.

 The steps involved are